CleverCloud/documentation/content/doc/applications/python/_index.md

 type: docs
 title: Python

-shortdesc: Python 2.7 and 3.11 are available on our platform.
-You can use Git to deploy your application.
+shortdesc: Python 2.7 and 3.12 are available on our platform.
+You can use git to deploy your application.
 tags:
 - deploy
 keywords: